mtreid06/AI-Human-Collaboration/README.md

 Want to see what recursive AI-human collaboration actually looks like?
 Try out the custom GPT:
 [Thinking Buddy](https://chatgpt.com/g/g-67e1fc9d79bc8191b88a1935baeccc29-thinking-buddy)

-If you want to talk about the content of this repository, join the [Fractal Forum](https://discord.gg/t2KqHrnYGF) Discord server!

 ---

 ## 📂 Repository Contents